mdjeric/gss-religion/README.md

 Function still needs some cleaning and fixing, so it can work when not all twelve groups are present, as well as generalization for handling different coding of variables.
 I will periodically update it, as I occasionally improve it.

 Please feel free to contact me with any questions or comments.

+**NOTE: **
+*If you find function handy and use it, cite the source paper; in addition acknowledging my contribution is appreciated.*